amigus/dnsmasq-ansible/roles/dnsmasq_dhcp_db/README.md

     - amigus.dnsmasq.dnsmasq
 ```

-A more complex example with MAC address tagging and database tracking:
+A more complex example with MAC address tagging:

 ```yaml
 - hosts: servers